Bigg Boss 11’s Shilpa Withdraws Case Against BJGPH Producer; Opens Up About Her Personal Life!

 Shilpa Shinde has been hitting the headlines since she entered the Bigg Boss 11 house.
-Initially, the actress entertained the viewers with her fights with Vikas Gupta.
-Later, she won lot of hearts with her generous nature.
-Since she spent lot of time in kitchen, she was called kitchen queen.
+Initially, the actress entertained the viewers through her fights with Vikas Gupta.
+Later, she won a lot of hearts with her generous nature.
+Since she spent lot of time in the Bigg Boss kitchen, she was called the kitchen queen.

-It has to be recalled that the actress was in news before as well, because of her show, Bhabhi Ji Ghar Par Hain.
-The actress had even filed sexual harassment case against the show's producer.
+It has to be recalled that the actress was in news earlier as well, because of her show, Bhabhi Ji Ghar Par Hain.
+The actress had filed sexual harassment case against the show's producer.

 Shilpa Shinde Withdraws Case Against BJGPH Producer

-Looks like the actress doesn't want to look behind as she has withdrawn the case against the producer, Sanjay Kohli!
-According to Spotboye report, the peace treaty was signed sometime back, but Shilpa managed to keep it under the wraps.
+Looks like Shilpa wants to leave her past behind as she has withdrawn the case against the producer, Sanjay Kohli!
+According to Spotboye report, the peace treaty was signed sometime time ago, but Shilpa managed to keep it under the wraps.

 Shilpa Says…